Richard Barone

 Richard Barone is an American rock musician who first gained attention as frontman for the Bongos.
 He works as a songwriter, arranger, author, director, and record producer, releases albums as a solo artist, tours, and has created concert events at Carnegie Hall, Hollywood Bowl, SXSW, and New York's Central Park.
-He teaches the course "Music + Revolution" at The New School's School of Jazz and Contemporary Music, has served on the Board of Governors of The Recording Academy (GRAMMYs), serves on the Advisory Board of Anthology Film Archives, and hosts the "Folk Radio" show on WBAI New York.
+He teaches the course "Music + Revolution" at The New School's School of Jazz and Contemporary Music, has served on the Board of Governors of The Recording Academy (GRAMMYs), serves on the Advisory Board of Anthology Film Archives, the Board of Trustees of Village Preservation, the Music Making History research unit at Sapienza University of Rome, and hosts the Folk Radio show on WBAI New York.

 Early years

 Richard Barone was born in Tampa, Florida, and began his music career at age seven on local top-40 radio station WALT (now known as WTIS) as "the Little DJ."
 By age sixteen he was producing local bands and recorded the idiosyncratic performer Tiny Tim after the two met following a Tampa performance.
 It was Tiny Tim who first suggested to Barone that he should live in Greenwich Village in New York City, where Tim himself had gotten his start.
 Moving to New York, Barone lived briefly at the Hotel Chelsea, modeled, and landed small acting roles.
 Answering an advertisement in the Village Voice newspaper led him to meet the musicians with whom he would form the Bongos, a critically acclaimed new wave band that helped to create the 1980s Hoboken, New Jersey indie pop community.